wise-agents/wise-agents/docs/communication.md

 ### `_sender`
 - **Type**: `string`
 - **Description**:
-  (Optional) he agent that is sending this message.
+  (Optional) The agent that is sending this message.
 - **Required**: false

 ### `_tool_id`